afleishaker/when2check/README.md

 It scrapes when2meet using a headless instance of puppeteer, which allows us to create events through the event and then get their availability.

 ## Challenges I ran into
+Developing code to scrape from when2meet, which doesn't necessarily provide identifiers for a lot of its components, so we had to calculate certain fields.

 ## Accomplishments that I'm proud of
+Extending when2meet's functionality in both email and text notification, as well as an extended interface in the duration of the hackathon!

 ## What I learned
+We learned how to utilize Firebase's various components, Puppeteer, the SendGrid API, and refreshed our knowledge on React and Twilio.

 ## What's next for when2check
+Future iterations could include Slack and other integrations, multiple subscribers, and more targeted notifications, or a complete re-write of when2meet.